 You are licensed to use the DENR geospatial products on the terms and conditions set out in: Creative Commons Attribution 4.0 International Public License (CC BY 4.0) at: creativecommons.org/licenses/by/4.0/legalcode

 If you do not agree to the terms and conditions you must not use the geospatial products.

 You are free to copy, communicate and adapt the licensed material, provided that you abide by the licence terms (including Attribution) and attribute the licensed material using the statement:

 Supplied by the Department of Environment and Natural Resources.
 Copyright Northern Territory Government.

-Name Organisation Position Role Phone Fax Data Requests Officer Department of Environment and Natural Resources Geospatial Services Branch, Water Resources Division distributor firstname.lastname@example.org Damian Milne Department of Environment and Natural Resources Spatial Scientist pointOfContact 0889955016 0889955099 email@example.com
+Name Organisation Position Role Phone Fax Data Requests Officer Department of Environment, Parks and Water Security Geospatial Services Branch (on behalf of department) distributor firstname.lastname@example.org Damian Milne Department of Environment, Parks and Water Security Spatial Scientist pointOfContact 0889955016 0889955099 email@example.com

 Attribute Attribute Description Possible Code Code Description BIOREGION Name of the Bioregion that the site occurs in.
 MATTNO Site Number (= SITE_NO) PRINC_BIO Principle Bioregion SIGNIFICANC Detemins at what level the site is significant at: "National", "Bioregional" or "undetermined" SITE_NAME Site Name SITE_NO Site Number